zf-w/my_tome/en;Main/90;#diary;Diary/75;#y2025;Year 2025/11;m02;February/Readme.md

 long_title: "Feb.
 2025 - Diary - Zhifeng"
 ---

+# February 18th

+Today, I went to County Market to buy some groceries, including Essential EVERYDAY's Cranberry Chocolate Nut Trail Mix (I think it's a new type) ($5.29), Wlide Protein Chips Waffle Flavor ($3.69), PraireFarm Sweet Iced Tea ($2.49), and Chop House Smashed Burger ($14.89).

+When I was going to check out, I suddenly found that my cell phone was missing.
+The nice cashier helped me to save the "basket" for me.
+After crossing the road, I remembered that my phone was in another pocket, an unusual one.
+I quickly returned to the store, checked out, and thanked the cashier.

+Thanks again to the kind cashier for saving me in such an awkward moment.

+# mp:shell:part2

+Amazing!
+I got passed the testcases without any twists or bumps!

+# February 16th

+In recent days, LeetCode's daily questions have been about recursion.
+I was just wondering what the official name for "daily questions" is, whether they are called problems or questions.
+Funny, they are called daily questions on the webpage but are also called problems inside the web URL.

 # February 13th

 For the past several days, I have been mainly working on CS341's MP Shell (including Leetcode daily problems).
 The experience was great.
 But it can be a little sad when I can't learn which part went wrong (but, luckily, I guess such things will never happen if you are just developing your own stuff.)